 The PA-CAT is a new exam that was recently developed specifically for the use by PA programs.
+Currently, most Texas programs do not require the PA-CAT.
 It is a specialized test that is designed to measure applicant knowledge and application in key prerequisite science subjects typically required for PA school.
 The PA-CAT measures general academic ability and scientific knowledge necessary for success in the demanding Physician Assistant curriculum.
-We recommend taking the PA-CAT at least 2-months prior to the beginning of the PA application cycle.
+If you choose to take the PA-CAT, we recommend taking the PA-CAT at least 2-months prior to the beginning of the PA application cycle.

 Scoring Range: 200-800 (scores are valid for 2-years)

 The PA-CAT 4.5 hours in length and consists of 240 multiple-choice questions covering the following topics: